Miigon/blog/_posts/2020-12-22-starting-my-golang-journey.md

 At the time of writing this article, I have very little Go language experience.
 However, I do have a good amount of C++, C# and Python experiences.

+I do think that the best place to get information regarding a new language, library or framework is the official documentation and/or wiki, so in this series, most of the information will come from official sources, instead of from someone else's wiki posts or some other third party sources.

 __In this particular article, We'll go through the process of installing Golang, as__ __well as compiling our first program.__